How to invest in gold

 How to invest in physical gold

-You can buy physical gold from government mints, such as the UK’s Royal Mint, precious metal dealers, such as Goldcore, and jewellers.
+Physical gold can be purchased from government mints, such as the UK’s Royal Mint, and precious metal dealers, such as Goldcore, and jewellers.

+It is an unregulated market though so there is a risk of scams.
+One way to protect yourself is to always check whether a dealer is part of the London Bullion Market Association (LBMA), which sets standards across the industry.
+As with any investment, it is important to do your own research on prices.
 Gold dealers make their money by selling for more than the spot price and buying for less.
-Do your research on prices, as the difference – or spread – will vary depending on the gold content and weight of the bullion, who you buy from, and current supply and demand.
+The difference – or spread – will vary depending on the gold content and weight of the bullion, who you buy from, and current supply and demand.

-However, as attractive as buying a gold bar or coin may be, you will also have to consider delivery and insurance costs, and the cost of safe storage.
+However, as attractive as buying a gold bar or coin may be, you will also have to consider delivery and insurance costs, and the cost of secure storage.

 If you want to use your gold for spending, apps such as Tally or Glint allow you to invest in gold stored in Switzerland.
 The gold is then converted into credits that can be used to make purchases using the app or a branded debit card.